 Fluorescent grow Lights

-Fluorescent grow lights come in a variety of temperatures.
-Standard fluorescent light are economical to operate and have a long service life.
+Fluorescent plant light comes in a variety of temperatures.
+Standard fluorescent plant light is economical to operate and has a long service life.
 In addition to standard fluorescent light, you also have a choice of cool white fluorescent light or high-power light.
 As the name suggests, high luminous efficacy fluorescent light are stronger than standard and cold light.
 Another option is high output / high intensity fluorescent light, which combine high intensity with wide coverage, but are actually cheaper to run than the simple high output alternative.A T-5 fluorescent lamp is a powerful light source due to its small size and emits a more concentrated light.
 This kind of light is suitable for plants that like shade.
 This type of lighting is preferred by indoor vegetable gardens where lettuce and spinach are grown, and indoor herb gardens.

 High pressure sodium light

 High pressure sodium light (HPS) are part of a family of high intensity light that emit a large amount of light typically required for plant growth.
 The combination of metals and gases inside the glass tube produces the orange-white light commonly found in street light.
 HPS light actually emit a deep pink glow on first impact and an intense pinkish-orange glow when heated.
 High pressure sodium light are quite efficient at around 100 lumens per watt when measured under photopic lighting conditions appear dimmer than they actually are.
 They also have poor color reproduction, making them ineffective for CCTV cameras.

 Metal halide grow lights are classified as HID (High Intensity Discharge) and emit a shade of blue.
 It is the most effective color for plants in the early stages of root growth.
 The metal halide mimics the light that the sun emits into our atmosphere in spring.
 Metal halide light have an effective life of approximately 12,000 hours.